osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/community-roles.md

 A tenant-level role that allows users to administer their own tenant.
 The Tenant Administrator roles applies to all of OCS rather than just to Communities.
 In OCS, user roles are managed as part of the Security component.

-### Data sharing role

-To share a tenant's data with a community, a user in that tenant must be assigned a role that has been granted the ManageAccessControl permission.
-To learn more about granting OCS permissions, see [Role-based access control](xref:accessControl).

 ### Community owner

 A tenant who created a community.
 A community owner is not a role and is not granted any privileges.
 By default, Tenant Administrators are granted the privilege to create communities.